aidencuneo/Quokka/README.md

 ~~In the future, integers and longs will be combined into one `int` datatype, which will be able to hold numbers with no arbitrary length.
 But for now and the near future, we have the two datatypes: `int` and `long`.~~

-The `int` datatype can now hold numbers with no arbitrary length.
+The `int` datatype can now hold numbers of any length.
 Arithmetic operations on the `int` datatype are currently in an experimental stage, but improvements will constantly be made until the `int` datatype is able to be used at a much more suitable level.

 # Features that are on their way